 Practice makes perfect, but you should start small and work your way up to longer car rides.
 Once you have your dog strapped into their seat, take a short drive around the block to get them used to being in a moving vehicle.

 If possible, have someone else drive so that you can focus on your dog's behaviour.
 This will allow you to notice fearful or anxious behaviours and help teach your dog to stay calm and relaxed in the car.
 This will also leave you free to reward your dog for good behaviour.

 Now that you have an idea of how your dog reacts to car rides, you can practice frequent, short drives.
 This will give you time to see which car safety gear works for your dog and what you may need to change or add to make your dog comfortable.

 Practice driving locally, increasing the length of the drives to get a feel for how your dog reacts if he gets bored or sees something exciting outside the car.

-Dog Car Seats: Does Your Dog Need One?
+Best Dog Car Seats: Does Your Dog Need One?

 Many people don’t consider getting a dog car seat.
 However, they can be a real game-changer when riding in the car- whether it’s across the country on a road trip or a simple trip to the store!

 Different dogs need different dog styles of car seats.
 While you may be thinking of a puppy car seat, that’s just one of the ways to secure your pooch in the car.